-Figure 6: EG01-23 transition scenario with constant power demand.
+Figure 7: EG01-23 transition scenario with constant power demand.
 Each subplot shows the total number of time steps in which there exists undersupply and under capacity of commodities for each prediction method.
-The different colors represent different commodities, and each time bin refers to a specific time periods in the simulation.
+The different colors represent different commodities.
 The POLY method performs the best, with the least number of time steps with undersupply and under capacity.